Merck Manual

 View Patient Education

 Esophageal atresia is incomplete formation of the esophagus, frequently associated with tracheoesophageal fistula.
-Diagnosis is suspected by failure to pass a nasogastric or orogastric tube.
+The abnormality is usually suspected on prenatal ultrasound due to polyhydramnios or during the neonatal period due to aspiration pneumonia.
+Diagnosis is made after failure to pass a nasogastric or orogastric tube into the stomach.
 Treatment is surgical repair.

 Esophageal atresia is the most common gastrointestinal (GI) atresia.
 The estimated incidence is 1 in 3500 live births.
 Other congenital malformations are present in up to 50% of cases.
 Two syndromes in particular are associated with esophageal atresia: